AutomatedProcessImprovement/prosimos-docker/user_manual.md

         - The discovery from logs considers the events in the log containing the following attributes: activity name,  resource, start timestamp, and end timestamp.
 Thus, Prosimos discards the events in which at least one of those attributes is missing.
 Similarly, Prosimos discards the events whose activity name does not match any task in the BPMN model received as input.
 Prosimos considers invalid (and rejects) event logs in which the number of events discarded exceeds 50% of all the events in the log.
         - If the input log is in CSV format, it must contain five columns with the header containing the substrings `case`, `activity`, `start`, `end`, and `resource` (in any order).
         - If the input log is in XES format, the events to be accepted must contain the information of the following attributes: `concept:name`, `org:resource`, `lifecycle:transition` and `time:timestamp`.
+        - The size limitation of the log file is 25 MB.
+If your file exceeds the size, please consider compressing the file to archive (`zip` extension) and then upload it to the system.

 After selecting the process model and way of filling in the simulation scenario parameters, the user is redirected to the page where they can view and modify different sections of scenario parameters.